Excel-DNA/Tutorials/SpecialTopics/DynamicArrays/README.md

     // To implement an array version, we need to decide how to deal with various size combinations public static double[,] dnaAddThemDoubleArrays(double[,] val1, double[,] val2) {
-        // if the inputs are not the same size, we return throw na exception, which returns #VALUE back to Excel int rows1 = val1.GetLength(0);
+        int rows1 = val1.GetLength(0);
         int cols1 = val1.GetLength(1);
         int rows2 = val2.GetLength(0);